hacktivist123/sheddy-xyz/content/posts/2021-01-30-approaching-developer-relations-in-an-open-source-foundation.md

 #### **Persona Research**

-Before we started making content or any new educational material, we conducted a research and drafted a document on the different personas we will be creating content to get them interested in Cloud Foundry.
+Before we started making content or any new educational material, we conducted research and drafted a document on the different personas we will be creating content to get them interested in Cloud Foundry.
 We put into consideration various types of developers that could possibly use Cloud Foundry for their divergent needs.
 Currently, whenever we create content, we have these personas in mind and create content based on the information we amassed.

 Besides just creating content based on the personas, we made this persona research to: